I Am Starting a Business… Do I Need a Contract?

 Acceptance of the Offer

-Acceptance is as self-evident as it sounds: it entails accepting the terms of the given offer.
-Acceptance takes effect once it has been communicated to the customer or client.
+Agreeing to the terms of an offer is straightforward—it becomes effective once communicated to the customer or client.
 This can be done verbally, in writing, via email or on the phone.

 Consideration